 RW courses help students develop the ability to read college-level texts or other non-fiction academic sources with good comprehension.
 Students gain awareness of style, tone, and purpose; are able to take notes effectively; and can ask and answer hypothetical as well as factual questions about readings.
 Upon program completion, they can develop a thesis related to their fields of study and write papers based on a synthesis of information researched.

 Special Projects: 3 hours per week

 New Student Orientation (INTERLINK 101)

-In the first nine weeks of study, new students receive orientation and extra support in order to start strong and be successful in the INTERLINK program.
-They learn how to make the most of INTERLINK’s project-based approach to education and its experiential learning techniques.
-Students also learn study strategies and develop interpersonal and intercultural skills that will enrich their lives far beyond the INTERLINK 101 classroom.
+All new students receive orientation and extra support for a strong start in the program.
+They learn how to benefit from INTERLINK’s project-based and experiential approach to education.
+Students learn study strategies and develop interpersonal and intercultural skills that enrich their lives far beyond the INTERLINK 101 classroom.

 Guided Independent Study Project

 INTERLINK students are encouraged to experiment with English outside the classroom.
-Each week they are given information about campus and community events that provide opportunities for them to use their English as well as build relationships with Americans and other international students.
+They receive information about campus and community events that provide opportunities for using their English as well as build relationships with Americans and other international students.
 Students report back to their advisers on their experiences, cultural observations, and reflections on their language use.

-Opportunities for authentic language practice include participation in extracurricular programs such as conversation partners, friendship families, and general social events held at each INTERLINK institute.
+Opportunities for authentic language practice include participation in extracurricular programs such as the conversation partners program and general social events held at each INTERLINK institute.